Loschmidt echo and scrambling of systematic errors in tomography -- a quantum signature of chaos: Tomography with imperfect knowledge

-The connection between chaos and information gain depends on the localization properties of the state, i.e. their inverse participation ratio, the degree of chaos, as well as how well the state is aligned with time-evolved measurement observables \cite{sahu2022effect}. {Therefore, to study the effect of the degree of chaos on the performance of noisy tomography purely, we consider random initial states measured via random initial observables (generated by rotating $J_x$ through random unitary) picked from the appropriate Haar measure.} We apply our reconstruction protocol on an ensemble of 100 random pure states sampled from the Haar measure on SU$(d)$, where $d=2j+1=21$.
+{Does having more chaos aid or inhibit quantum state reconstruction? {As observed previously, the reconstruction fidelity of spin coherent states decreases with increasing chaos~\cite{sahu2022effect}.} This contrasts with results connecting information gain in tomography of random states with the degree of chaos in the dynamics that drives the system \cite{PhysRevLett.112.014102, madhok2016characterizing, PhysRevA.104.032404}. {These findings suggest that} the connection between chaos and information gain depends on the localization properties of the state, i.e., their inverse participation ratio, the degree of chaos, and how well the state is aligned with time-evolved measurement observables \cite{sahu2022effect}. {Therefore, to study the effect of the degree of chaos on the performance of noisy tomography purely, we consider random initial states measured via random initial observables (generated by rotating $J_x$ through a random unitary) picked from the appropriate Haar measure.}} We apply our reconstruction protocol on an ensemble of 100 random pure states sampled from the Haar measure on SU$(d)$, where $d=2j+1=21$.
 We choose one random initial observable and generate the measurement record from the repeated application of the Floquet map of the quantum kicked top.
-The fidelity of the reconstructed state $\bar{\rho}'$ obtained from Eq. (\ref{rml2}) is determined relative to the actual state $\ket{\psi_0}$, $\mathcal{F}=\bra{\psi_0}\bar{\rho}'\ket{\psi_0}$ as a function of time.
-We notice that the reconstruction fidelity increases in the beginning despite the errors, and after a certain period of time, it starts decaying. {The rise in fidelity during the initial time period is because any information, even if partially inaccurate, about a completely unknown random state offsets the presence of errors in its estimation.
-However, as time progresses, the effect of errors becomes significant.} Beyond a certain time, we observe a decline in fidelity as the dynamics continues to accumulate errors that dominate the archive of information present in the measurement record.
-Most interestingly, the rate of this fidelity decay is inversely correlated with the degree of chaos in the dynamics.
-This is the analog of an interplay between the rapid information gain due to Lyapunov divergence, a ``quantum" analog of the classical KS entropy, and Loschmidt echo leading to errors that cause fidelity decay.
+The fidelity of the reconstructed state $\bar{\rho}'$ obtained from Eq. (\ref{rml2}) is determined relative to the actual state $\ket{\psi_0}$, $\mathcal{F}=\bra{\psi_0}\bar{\rho}'\ket{\psi_0}$ as a function of time. {As shown in Fig.~\ref{fig:fid1}a (see also the following section),} the reconstruction fidelity increases in the beginning despite the errors, and after a certain period of time, it starts decaying.
+The rise in fidelity during the initial time period is because any information, even if partially inaccurate, about a completely unknown random state offsets the presence of errors in its estimation.
+However, as time progresses, the effect of errors becomes significant.
+Beyond a certain time, we observe a decline in fidelity as the dynamics continues to accumulate errors that dominate the archive of information present in the measurement record.
+Most interestingly, the rate of this fidelity decay is inversely correlated with the degree of chaos in the dynamics. {This can be viewed as an interplay between rapid information gain due to Lyapunov divergence---a ``quantum" analogue of the classical KS entropy, and the LE, which leads to error accumulation that cause fidelity decay.}